misternoe/cheatbox/Haute42 B16/README.txt

 REPORT BACK + ENJOY
 /////////////

 Let me know how testing is going on Twitter or here on GitHub.
-Give me a follow on Twitter @noe_perez_ to keep up with other projects like this and new Cheatbox Project designs for the Snackbox Micro, Haute42, and other all-button controllers.
+Give me a follow on Twitter @cheatboxproject to keep up with other projects like this and new Cheatbox Project designs for the Snackbox Micro, Haute42, and other all-button controllers.

 https://github.com/misternoe/cheatbox